zhangxm99/remu/README.md

 # REMU: A simple rv32g simulator writing in rust

+This program is based on Rare(https://github.com/siriusdemon/Rare.git) but changed ISA to rv32g.
 The final target is to run linux and port it to a weak microcontroller (just for fun).

 development schedule:

 basic user level instruction (finished)

-CSR
+CSR(finished)

-privilege mode
+privilege mode(finished)

-exception
+exception(finished)

+PLIC & CLINT